xbdrcx/sentiment-api/README.md

 ### What is Docker?

-Docker is an Open-Source platform that allows developers to package applications into Containers, which are self-contained environments that include everything the application needs to run.
+Docker is an open-source platform that allows developers to package applications into Containers, which are self-contained environments that include everything the application needs to run.
 This allows for consistent and reliable deployments across different enviroments.

 ---